 - A microplane for zesting the lemon

-STEP 1: In a medium bowl, whisk together the sugar, lemon zest, and melted butter until the temperature cools and everything is fully combined, about 2-3 minutes.
+Step 1: In a medium bowl, whisk together the sugar, lemon zest, and melted butter until the temperature cools and everything is fully combined, about 2-3 minutes.
 Then mix in the egg and vanilla extract.

-STEP 2: In a separate small bowl, whisk together the flour, baking powder, and salt.
+Step 2: In a separate small bowl, whisk together the flour, baking powder, and salt.
 Add the blueberries and toss gently to coat.

-STEP 3: Fold the dry ingredients into the wet ingredients until fully combined and no streaks of flour remain.
+Step 3: Fold the dry ingredients into the wet ingredients until fully combined and no streaks of flour remain.
 Spread the blondie batter in an even layer into a parchment or greased foil-lined 8x8 inch pan.
 Bake at 350°F until the edges are tan, about 25-30 minutes.
 Place the pan on a wire rack and cool completely.

-STEP 4: To make the icing, mix powdered sugar, softened cream cheese, lemon zest, and milk in a separate bowl until smooth.
+Step 4: To make the icing, mix powdered sugar, softened cream cheese, lemon zest, and milk in a separate bowl until smooth.
 Drizzle icing over the cooled blondies and allow to set.

-TIP #1 - It's important to allow the melted butter to cool slightly before adding your egg to make sure the egg don't scramble in your batter!
+Tip #1 - It's important to allow the melted butter to cool slightly before adding your egg to make sure the egg don't scramble in your batter!
 Mixing it into the sugar will help cool it down, but still check that it's cool enough before adding the egg.
 A good way to test the temperature is to feel the outside of the bowl - it should be at or slightly above room temperature but not hot to the touch.

-TIP #2 - Tossing the blueberries in the dry mixture before mixing in with the wet ingredients helps ensure the blueberries are evenly distributed throughout your blondies and won't all sink to the bottom.
+Tip #2 - Tossing the blueberries in the dry mixture before mixing in with the wet ingredients helps ensure the blueberries are evenly distributed throughout your blondies and won't all sink to the bottom.

 Storage